PhilipVigus/bank/README.md

   '19/05/2020 || || 50.00 || 50.00\n' +
   '19/05/2020 || 100.00 || || 100.00'
 > account.withdraw();
-'Unable to make withdrawl - amount is not specified'
+'Unable to make withdrawal - amount is not specified'
 >
 ```

 ### User stories